India summons US diplomat over Kejriwal comments – DW – 03/27/2024

 India a crucial Asian ally for West, but tensions with BJP also evident

-India, now almost certainly the most populous country on the planet, is seen by Western countries as a crucial democratic counterweight to fellow giant China's influence in Asia.
+India, the most populous country on the planet, is seen by Western countries as a crucial democratic counterweight to fellow giant China's influence in Asia.

 European and NATO countries have been trying to cultivate closer ties with New Delhi as a result.